 Moises is the founder of the Latino Leadership & Policy Forum and GROW Elect, an organization that has recruited, trained, and elected over 200 Latinos to public office.
 He has served as political director and advisor on a number of high profile campaigns, including Meg Whitman for Governor, John McCain for President, Arnold Schwarzenegger for Governor, and George W. Bush for President.

-Moises is from East Los Angeles and received his Bachelor of Arts degree in History with minors in Spanish Literature and Chicano Studies from UCLA.
-In addition, he went on to earn his Masters in Public Administration.
+Moises is from East Los Angeles (Boyle Heights) and received a Bachelor of Arts degree in History with minors in Spanish Literature and Chicano Studies from UCLA.
+In addition, he went on to earn a Master of Public Administration degree.